LeonBlazevic/LeonBlazevic/README.md

 ## Projects 🚀
 Here you can find various projects ranging from:
-- Programming in C, C++, Python, Java...
+- Programming in C, C++, Python, Java, VHDL...
 - Web development using HTML, CSS, JavaScript, etc.
 - Data analysis and machine learning
 - And much more!